redstrate/redstrate.com/content/blog/the-death-of-gfx.md

 ![Screenshot of Vulkan configurator running on macOS](/blog/img/vkconfig-mac.png)

 What does this mean for Prism?
 Not much yet except that it's awesome that it works pretty much of the box.
-However, for any future graphics endaveours for me, **I unfortunately won't be supporting Metal anymore**, there just isn't a reason to.
+However, for any future graphics endeavours for me, **I unfortunately won't be supporting Metal anymore**, there just isn't a reason to.
 I learned as much Metal as I wanted, and the Metal backend fulfilled that purpose.
 However, there's still a purpose to abstracting GFX away in Prism, _to make way for DirectX support_ :-)

 ---